-ECE 224: Working with Parents in Early Childhood Programs
+ECE 224: Working with Parents in Early Childhood Programs 2.0 Units.
+2 lecture hrs/wk.
+No prerequisite.

 This course includes approaches and techniques for working with parents in infant/toddler, preschool and extended day programs; strategies for planning and leading parent-teacher conferences; effective techniques for communicating with parents; and ideas for parent involvement in early childhood programs.
 (CSU)